The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsection{Chaos}

-Quadrupole ion traps (QITs) \cite{Ghosh95, Major05, March09} have proven to be extremely versatile tools in atomic physics, high-precision spectroscopy \cite{Paul90}, quantum metrology \cite{Wine11}, physics of quantum information, studies of chaos and integrability for dynamical systems \cite{Aku14, Ber00, Gra13, Blu89, Blu95, Blu98, Rozh17}, mass spectrometry \cite{March05}, quantum optics \cite{Haro13, Fox06}, in performing fundamental tests on quantum mechanics concepts \cite{Orsz16, Leibf03} and investigations of non-neutral plasmas \cite{Werth09, Haro13, Dub99, Wine88, Meni07}.
+Quadrupole ion traps (QITs) \cite{Ghosh95, Major05, March09} are extremely versatile tools to perform studies of chaos and integrability for dynamical systems \cite{Aku14, Ber00, Gra13, Blu95, Blu98, Rozh17}, fundamental tests on quantum mechanics concepts \cite{Leibf03, Orsz16}, and investigations of non-neutral plasmas \cite{Haro10, Werth09, Dub99, Wine88, Meni07}.
 Deterministic chaos deals with long-time evolution of a system in time.
 A dynamical system represents a system that evolves in time.
-Chaos is related to the study of the dynamical systems theory \cite{Gutz90, Meiss17} or nonlinear dynamics \cite{Mih10b, Blu95, Stro15, Schne17}.
-Dynamical systems can be either conservative, in case when no friction is present and the system does not give up energy in time, or dissipative when we frequently encounter a behaviour called {\em limit cycle}, in which the system approaches some asymptotic or limiting condition in time \cite{Nay08, Gutz90, Hilb10}.
+Chaos is related to the study of the dynamical systems theory \cite{Gutz90, Meiss17} or of nonlinear dynamics \cite{Mih10b, Blu95, Stro15, Schne17}.
+Dynamical systems can be either conservative when friction is absent and the system does not give up energy in time, or dissipative when we frequently encounter a behaviour called {\em limit cycle} in which the system approaches some asymptotic or limiting condition in time \cite{Nay04, Gutz90, Hilb10}.
 Under certain conditions, the asymptotic or limiting state is where chaos occurs.
-We can ascertain that chaos develops in deterministic, nonlinear, dynamical systems.
-Other chaos-related geometric objects, such as the boundary between periodic and chaotic motions in phase space, may also exhibit fractal properties.
+Hence, chaos develops in deterministic, nonlinear, dynamical systems.
+Other chaos-related geometric objects such as the boundary between periodic and chaotic motions in phase space may also exhibit fractal properties.